Lumbar Sympathetic Nerve Block

 • During the procedure, your heart rate, blood pressure, and oxygen level will be closely watched.
 You may get extra oxygen by a mask or nasal tubing.

-• The area of your lower back where you will have the shot will be cleaned.
+• The area of your low back where you will have the shot will be cleaned.

 • You will get medicine to numb the skin around the injection area.
 It may burn and sting a little.
 But it should only last a few seconds.

-• The healthcare provider will insert a needle into your lower back.
-He or she will advance it to the correct position.
-He or she may use X-rays, CT imaging, or ultrasound to help guide the needle.
+• The healthcare provider will insert a needle into your low back.
+They will advance it to the correct position.
+They may use X-rays, CT imaging, or ultrasound to help guide the needle.

 • The provider will inject a small amount of X-ray contrast dye through the needle to make sure it is in exactly the right spot.

 • The provider will then inject medicine through the needle.
-He or she may use different types of medicine for different reasons.
+They may use different types of medicine for different reasons.
 Numbing medicine may be needed to block pain.
 A steroid may be used to reduce inflammation.
 After you have the medicine injected, you may feel a warm or burning sensation in the area.

 What happens after a lumbar sympathetic nerve block?